 Human Society and Its Environment (HSIE) is a diverse Key Learning Area (KLA) whose prime focus is to apply the theoretical aspects of education to the real world.
 This engages students at a variety of levels as they are able to look at contemporary issues and apply them to their studies in HSIE.
 There are four common assessment tasks to complete throughout each of these courses for Years 7-10 and these, along with teacher assessment for learning activities, determine a student’s grade.

-Years 7 Geography and Year 8 History
+Stage 4 – Year 7 Geography and Year 8 History

 Global Geography: The course introduces students to basic Geographical concepts and skills which are useful in the Stage 5 Australian Geography Course.
 Topics studied include Natural Disasters, Global Rainforests, World Heritage, World Poverty and Globalisation.
 The course covers basic Geographical skills relating to map reading and interpretation, Information and Technology Skills, as well as oral and written skills throughout the different units of work.
 This course is an excellent foundation for Stage 6 HSC Geography.